 ...and many more.
 These modules integrate pretty effortlessly into the SEQ.
-The Quad MIDI IIC, for example, is plug-and-play.
+Just plug them into the right IDC connector on your Core.
+The Quad MIDI IIC, for example, is 100% plug-and-play.
 The TPD module requires a few simple adjustments to your MBSEQ_HW.V4 file.
 I believe the AOUT does as well, but I haven't built it yet.
 Anyway, the MIDIbox framework is really incredible - these modules more or less "just work".